asiryan/caffe-onnx/README.md

 # caffe-onnx
-This tool converts caffe model convert to onnx model
+This tool converts caffe model convert to onnx model.
-only use for inference
+Only use for inference.

 ## Introduction
 This is the second version of converting caffe model to onnx model.
 In this version, all the parameters will be transformed to tensor and tensor value info when reading `.caffemodel` file and each operator node is constructed directly into the type of NodeProto in onnx.